snackCake/docs/Broadleaf-Concepts/Checkout.md

 The checkout process in Broadleaf is controlled by a workflow, which is extensible like all other Broadleaf workflows.
 This workflow is responsible for some basic verification, validating and confirming payments, and completing the order.
 Let's dive in.

+### Important Considerations

+Note that the checkout workflow can be called asynchronously depending on what Payment Gateway you integrate with.
+The implication of this means that you need to be careful and not rely on any session state when calling `checkoutService.performCheckout()`.
+For example, some payment gateways like Authorize.net and PayPal PayFlow will issue a silent post to your server to complete the checkout process.
+In this case, the request will come directly from the gateway and not from the Customer's browser so you can't use `CartState.getCart()` or any other request/session based parameters reliably.
+Take this into consideration when customizing your checkout workflow.

 ## <a name="wiki-config"></a>Configuration

 Let's take a look at the default configuration in Broadleaf Commerce for Checkout: